 That way, if your hosting account is hacked, your domain name is safe and vice versa, providing you don’t use the same username and password for both accounts. 😉

 You have invested weeks, likely months, of your time to find a profitable niche and choose the best domain name.

 You sign up for web hosting and purchase a domain name from the same company – and now you’re ready to setup your new WordPress blog or website.

 Without delay, you install WordPress.
 Add a nice premium theme and some essential plugins.

-All good so far.
 The site is loading fast and running smoothly.

 You know you need to build an email list and publish your initial blog posts before you can begin driving traffic to the site.
 So …